M-R-Epstein/poetics/README.md

 ```python
 create_poem(file, title=None, author=None, directory=poem_directory)
 ```
 Makes a poem object.
 File should be a text file with a poem in it.
+Default directory is /poems.

 **Poem Methods:**
 ```python